pradt/pdynip/README.md

 `PDynIP` is a lightweight utility to update DNS records dynamically when your public IP address changes.
 It supports both **Cloudflare** and **Namecheap** DNS providers and is packaged as a Docker container for easy deployment.

 ## Why is this here ?
-I changed ISPs can I no longer had a static IP, instead I had a dynamic IP.
-This made calling specific services at home a lot a more difficult when I'm on the road such as VPNs.
-I had a look at dynamic ip services, which most routers now support ootb I found them to be really clunky.
-I also just wanted to use my own domain which I was already paying for (Dynamic IP services charged extra for this, and getting a static IP was going to cheaper in my case).
+I recently switched ISPs and lost my static IP, leaving me with a dynamic IP instead.
+This made accessing certain services at home, like VPNs, much more difficult while on the road.
+I explored dynamic DNS services, which most modern routers support out of the box, but I found them clunky and inconvenient.
+Additionally, I wanted to use my own domain, which I was already paying for.
+Many dynamic DNS providers charged extra for custom domains, and in my case, upgrading to a static IP would have been more cost-effective.

-Anyway I made this for my specific usecase, to update namecheap and cloudflare hostanems with my  IP.
-I'm happy to add other services if they have an API or if you want to add this feature please go right ahead.
+To address this, I created a solution tailored to my specific needs: a tool to update my Namecheap and Cloudflare hostnames with my current IP address.
+If other dynamic DNS services offer APIs, I’m happy to add support for them.
+Alternatively, feel free to contribute and add this functionality yourself!

 ---